Artificial Perfection

 7. Files you upload

 Support-ticket attachments, design-review uploads, proposal files, and screenshots are stored on our servers and are accessible only to you, the assigned team members, and our administrators.
 Filenames are randomised so they cannot be guessed by URL, and direct file access requires an authenticated session.
-Please do not upload personal health information, credit-card numbers, or other sensitive data unless you are on our healthcare-grade hosting plan with a signed BAA / DPA in place — see section 15.
+Please do not upload personal health information, credit-card numbers, or other sensitive data unless a signed BAA / DPA or equivalent written agreement covers that workflow — see section 15.

 9. Data security